 Ronald Fatoullah | Meltzer, Lippe, Goldstein & Breitstone, LLP

-Prior to joining the firm, Ron was the founder and principal of Ronald Fatoullah & Associates for over 35 years.
-The firm was perennially recognized as one of New York’s top Elder Law and Estate Planning firms.
-Ron has been devoted to advising New Yorkers about the legal and financial challenges of aging.
-He is highly regarded for his contributions and expertise in estate planning and administration, Medicaid planning, special needs planning, wills and trusts, probate, guardianships, and estate and guardianship litigation.
+Ronald Fatoullah chairs the firm’s Elder Law Practice Group and is a Partner in the firm’s Trusts & Estates Practice Group.
+Prior to joining the firm, he was the founder and principal of Ronald Fatoullah & Associates for over 35 years, a firm perennially recognized as one of New York’s top Elder Law and Estate Planning firms.
+He has dedicated his career to advising New Yorkers about the legal and financial challenges of aging and is highly regarded for his expertise in estate planning and administration, Medicaid planning, special needs planning, wills and trusts, probate, guardianships, and estate and guardianship litigation.
+He is a certified elder law attorney and a Fellow of the National Academy of Elder Law Attorneys, the highest honor bestowed by the organization.

 Debby Rosenfeld | Meltzer, Lippe, Goldstein & Breitstone, LLP

-Debby Rosenfeld is Counsel to the firm’s Trusts & Estates and Elder aw Practice Groups.
-Prior to joining the firm, Debby worked at Ronald Fatoullah & Associates for 20 years practicing in the areas of elder law, estate planning and real estate.
-Prior to her time at Ronald Fatoullah & Associates, Debby was a tax attorney.
-Debby lectures publicly and privately and has published articles on various elder law issues for both attorneys and laypeople.
-She is admitted to the New York State Bar and is a member of the New York State and Nassau County Bar Associations.
+Debby Rosenfeld is Counsel to the firm’s Trusts & Estates and Elder Law Practice Groups.
+Prior to joining the firm, she spent 20 years at Ronald Fatoullah & Associates practicing in the areas of elder law, estate planning, and real estate.
+Before her time at Ronald Fatoullah & Associates, Debby was a tax attorney.
+She lectures publicly and privately and has published articles on various elder law issues for both attorneys and laypeople.

 Paloma Holloman | PHM Law, LLC

-Paloma Holloman is an estate planning and probate attorney at her firm, PHM Law, LLC, located in Warrenville, Illinois.
-Paloma attended John Marshall Law School for her Juris Doctor and Master of Laws in Estate Planning.
-Paloma engages a diverse clientele, representing estates of all sizes and complexities.
-Paloma serves on the Illinois State Bar Association’s Assembly, Trusts & Estates Section Council, Diversity Leadership Council, and Standing Committee on Racial and Ethnic Minorities and the Law.
-She is the past chair of the DuPage County Bar Association’s Elder Law Section and currently serves on the Judicial Evaluations Committee.
-Paloma has taught college courses on estate planning and administration and legal ethics.
-She is a member of the Fox Valley Estate Planning Council.
+Paloma Holloman is an estate planning and probate attorney at PHM Law, LLC, her firm located in Warrenville, Illinois.
+She engages a diverse clientele, representing estates of all sizes and complexities.
+She has taught college courses on estate planning and administration and legal ethics, and is a member of the Fox Valley Estate Planning Council.
 In 2025, she was the recipient of the Illinois State Bar Association’s Young Lawyer of the Year Award outside of Cook County.

 Agenda

-Session I – Foundational Skills in Trust Planning | 1:00pm – 2:00pm
+SESSION 1 – Foundational Skills in Trust Planning | 1:00pm – 2:00pm

-Break | 2:00pm – 2:10pm
+BREAK | 2:00pm – 2:10pm

-Session II – Drafting Essentials and Customization | 2:10pm – 3:10pm
+SESSION 2 – Drafting Essentials and Customization | 2:10pm – 3:10pm

-Break | 3:10pm – 3:20pm
+BREAK | 3:10pm – 3:20pm

-Session III – Ethical Considerations for Drafting, Executing, and
+SESSION 3 – Ethical Considerations for Drafting, Executing, and Maintaining Trusts | 3:20pm – 4:20pm

 More CLE Webinars